 Frank Robinson’s story and accomplishments have been recognized with numerous prestigious awards and honors as well as countless magazine covers.
 In 2013, Robinson received the prestigious Daniel Guggenheim Medal “for his conception, design, and manufacture of quiet, affordable, reliable, and versatile helicopters.”
 Among his many honors, Frank is also a member of the U.S. National Academy of Engineering, a Cierva Lecturer, a full member of the Society of Experimental Test Pilots, and a Fellow of the American Helicopter Society.

 Robinson donated $1 million to the University of Washington for an endowed tuition scholarship fund based on financial need for students graduating from South Whidbey High School, where he grew up, and another $1 million for students majoring in engineering.
 He also donated $1 million to the Smithsonian Air & Space Museum and $1 million to the American Helicopter Museum in Westchester, Pennsylvania.

-In June 2010, with FAA certification of the R66 eminent, Robinson, at the age of 80, retired.
+In June 2010, with FAA certification of the R66 imminent, Robinson, at the age of 80, retired.
 The Company publicly announced his resignation as President and Chairman in August 2010.

-Without question, Frank Robinson has been the driving force behind the company's success.
-Since 1988, Robinson Helicopter Company has manufactured more helicopters than any other helicopter manufacturer in the world.
+Without question, Frank Robinson was the driving force behind the company’s success.
+Since 1988, Robinson Helicopter Company has been the world’s leading manufacturer of civilian helicopters.

 Awards, Honors and Memberships